 Here at Quarry Hill we grow a wide variety of peaches and nectarines from Redhaven to Flamin’ Fury to Sweet Dream to John Boy.
-Some are cling style peaches and nectarines (“clingers”) and some are freestone.
+Some are cling style peaches and nectarines (“clingers”) and some are freestone, like our later season varieties Glo Haven, Autumn Star, and Crest Haven.
 So what does that mean?
 Well some of the fruit will cling tightly to the pit and some will not – it all depends on the variety of peach or nectarine.
-Early varieties will cling to their pits, while later season varieties are freestone.
+Early varieties will cling to their pits, while later season varieties, when sliced in half, the flesh will easily break free from the pit (i.e. freestone).
 We label our signs to let you know, but if you have any questions, please ask us we’ll be happy to help you decide what fruit is best for your needs.

 The peach of all peaches – Redhaven is the standard by which all peaches are judged.
 This freestone peach is almost fuzz free!
 The flesh is firm, yellow and has a smooth texture.
 The red and golden skin makes this peach a real eye catcher.
 Eat fresh, can or freeze.